zhiyuangao/starter-academic/content/post/M2LInES/index.md

 ---
-title: M2LInES - New Collaboration on Machine Learning for Climate Modeling
+title: M2LInES - New Collaboration on Machine Learning for Climate Modeling support by Schmidt Futures
 subtitle: Experts in Machine learning, Climate Physics, and Modeling team up to deepen our understanding of climate projections
 summary:
 authors: